starpeace-project/starpeace-server-galaxy-api/README.md

 ## Official Documentation

-Auto-generated API documentation can be found on the [STARPEACE documentation website](https://docs.starpeace.io/api/galaxy).
+Auto-generated documentation for STARPEACE Galaxy API can be found on the [STARPEACE Project website](https://www.starpeace-project.com/api/galaxy).

 ## Security Vulnerabilities